s0ld13rr/chocopie/README.md

 # chocopie - Red Team Host Reconnaissance Tool 🥧

 ## Description
 This tool is designed for reconnaissance on a host system, specifically to check for the presence of VPN configuration files.
-It scans the system drive (`C:\`) for OpenVPN configuration files (`.ovpn`) and extracts VPN-related configurations from CheckPoint Endpoint Connect logs.
+It scans the system drive (`C:\Users\`) for OpenVPN configuration files (`.ovpn`) and extracts VPN-related configurations from CheckPoint Endpoint Connect logs.
 The found data is then automatically sent to a Telegram bot.

 ## Features
 - Scans `C:\Users\` for `.ovpn` files.